canonical/ubuntu-packaging-guide/libraries.rst

 The last one is the actual library, complete with minor and point version number.
 The first one is a symlink which points to the actual library.
-The symlink is what programmes using the library will look for, the running programmes do not care about the minor version number.
+The symlink is what programs using the library will look for, the running programs do not care about the minor version number.

-``libnova-dev.install`` includes all the files needed to compile a programme with this library.
-Header files, a config binary, the ``.la`` libtool file and ``libnova.so`` which is another symlink pointing at the library, programmes compiling against the library do not care about the major version number (although the binary they compile into will).
+``libnova-dev.install`` includes all the files needed to compile a program with this library.
+Header files, a config binary, the ``.la`` libtool file and ``libnova.so`` which is another symlink pointing at the library, programs compiling against the library do not care about the major version number (although the binary they compile into will).